Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 Why Every Water Dog Needs a Life Jacket

-Even strong swimmers tire out, get caught in currents, or panic in unfamiliar water.
-Breeds with deep chests and short legs (Bulldogs, Dachshunds, Corgis) are especially poor swimmers and can sink quickly.
-And even Labrador Retrievers, the stereotypical water dogs, can get into trouble in open water with waves or currents.
+During my five years at a mixed-practice clinic in Portland, I saw water emergencies every single summer.
+Even strong swimmers tire out or get caught in unexpected currents.
+They panic in unfamiliar water.
+Breeds with deep chests and short legs (like Bulldogs or Corgis) are notoriously poor swimmers.
+They sink quickly.
+Even Labrador Retrievers get into trouble in open water with rough waves.

-A properly fitted dog life jacket provides buoyancy, visibility, and a rescue handle that lets you lift your dog out of the water in an emergency.
-It is non-negotiable gear for boating, lake trips, ocean swimming, and pool time with breeds that are not built for swimming.
+My 9-year-old lab/pit mix, Benny, used to swim for hours.
+Now his hip dysplasia tires him out in ten minutes.
+My 2-year-old Aussie, Maple, will happily launch herself off a dock.
+She just needs help getting back up.
+A properly fitted dog life jacket provides buoyancy, visibility, and a sturdy rescue handle.
+That handle lets you haul your dog out of the water in an emergency.
+It's non-negotiable gear for boating, lake trips, and ocean swimming.

 What to Look for in a Dog Life Jacket

-- Buoyancy placement -- Flotation panels should support the chest and belly, keeping your dog in a natural swimming position
+- Buoyancy placement -- Flotation panels should support the chest and belly.
+This keeps your dog in a natural swimming position.

-- Rescue handle -- A sturdy, reinforced handle on the back for grabbing your dog quickly
+- Rescue handle -- A sturdy, reinforced handle on the back.
+You'll need to grab your dog quickly.

 1. Ruffwear Float Coat (Best Overall)

-Ruffwear consistently makes the best outdoor dog gear, and the Float Coat is no exception.
-It features strategically placed foam panels that keep your dog in a natural swimming position, a strong handle, and a low-profile design that does not restrict movement.
+Ruffwear consistently makes excellent outdoor dog gear.
+The Float Coat is no exception.
+It features strategically placed foam panels that keep your dog in a natural swimming posture.
+The strong handle and low-profile design don't restrict movement.
+Maple wore this jacket exclusively last summer.
+Six months in, it still looks brand new despite endless dock diving (she destroys everything, so that's saying something).

 Buy the Ruffwear Float Coat on Amazon